 Psychosocial assessment of the family in order to identify any signs of family vulnerability

-Whether the child is at increased risk of FTT (see above)
+Whether the child is at increased risk of slow weight gain (see above)

 Recent or concurrent illness (e.g. infections, severe asthma, eczema)